llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/null-check-after-dereference.rst

 Null-pointer and other value assignments
 ----------------------------------------

-The checker supports assigning various values to pointers, making them *null* or *non-null*.
-The checker also supports passing pointers of a pointer to external functions.
+The check supports assigning various values to pointers, making them *null* or *non-null*.
+The check also supports passing pointers of a pointer to external functions.

 .. code-block:: c++